Passover 2026: When Does Passover Start?

 Passover Recipes

-Perhaps the most well-known of Passover foods are maror (bitter herbs) and matzah (unleavened bread), which is a reminder of the haste with which the enslaved people left Egypt because they did not even have time for the bread to rise.
+Perhaps the most well-known of Passover foods are maror (bitter herbs) and matzah (unleavened bread), a reminder of the haste with which the enslaved people left Egypt because they did not even have time for the bread to rise.

 For the duration of Passover, no leavened or fermented food or drink is eaten, including cake, cookies, cereal, pasta, and most alcoholic beverages.